thoughtworks-jumpstart/guides/docs/fundamentals/machine.md

 Follow these instructions for all operating systems

-- Download Slack and join the JumpStart Slack workspace (please ask instructors for invite link)
+- Download Slack and join the Jumpstart Slack workspace (please ask instructors for invite link)
 - Create a GitHub account (if you don't have one already)
 - Install Visual Studio Code for your operating system
 - Install Firefox web browser for your operating system